AxisPhilly/app-template/README.md

 ### Install Dependencies
 For asset management, static view compiling, and building, we use Node.js and [Grunt](http://www.gruntjs.com).

-On OSX, you can use Homebrew to install Node: `$ brew install node`
+On OS X, you can use Homebrew to install Node: `$ brew install node`

-There is also an install package for OSX and other systems available on the Node [website](http://nodejs.org/download/).
+There is also an install package for OS X and other systems available on the Node [website](http://nodejs.org/download/).

-Install the [Grunt](https://github.com/gruntjs/grunt-cli) command line tool: `$ npm install -g grunt-cli`
+Install the [Grunt](https://github.com/gruntjs/grunt-cli) command line tool globally, with the command line interface: `$ npm install -g grunt-cli`

-Install project dependencies: `$ npm install`
+Install project dependencies (in the project folder): `$ npm install`

-### Developing/Running locally
+### Development/Working locally

-In development, we use an [Express](http://expressjs.com/) server to serve files, compile SASS and render views.
+For local development, we use an [Express](http://expressjs.com/) server to serve files, compile SASS and render views.

 To run the server: `$ node server.js`